Home / Use Cases / Situations / After a Data Breach

 Common questions after a data breach

 It frequently does.
-Brokers rebuild profiles from public records on a regular cycle.
-Ongoing monitoring catches re-listings automatically and re-submits removal requests without you needing to check.
-This is especially important after a breach, because breached data can itself become a source that brokers ingest.
+Brokers rebuild profiles from public records on a cycle.
+Monitoring catches re-listings and re-submits removal requests automatically — especially important after a breach, since breached data itself can become a broker source.